It’s very hard to find a legitimate review of SEO Zen, but you’ll find it here. Here we go.

 Final Rating: SEO Zen

+2 stars out of 10.
 It could work, but the system is risky to use.
 Refund issues + disingenuous upsells are a no-no in my book.
-See which program ranked the highest.
+My top recommendation is Wealthy Affiliate which ranks far higher above SEO Zen, and teaches a white hat approach to SEO.

 Looking up reviews of this program on places like Warrior Forum, there were few people who liked it and many who did not.
 One of their biggest issues, as well as my own was this: